-Colorado State University (CSU) began construction of the C. Wayne McIlwraith Translational Medicine Institute (TMI) in June 2017.
+In June 2017, Colorado State University (CSU) started building the C Wayne McIlwraith Translational Medicine Institute (TMI).

 Farma Research Animal Health is an independent veterinary contract research organisation that conducts projects concerning the development of veterinary medicines and feed additives.